 I drove down the hill, over a stream, and up a hill.
 I passed a tiny little house on the left, right on the road, and a little rundown.
 I was almost past it when I said out loud to myself (there was no one else in the car), “What was that?”

 It was so striking that I stopped the car and backed up, going back to the house.
 It was 77 John Street (my new phone number in New York was PLaza-1 2277).
 Two days later I made an offer on the house, and a week later I owned it.
-After a year and a small amount of work–nothing more than clearing out the brush in the landscape and painting the exterior, I sold the house to John Badman, who tore it down and built a MacMansion.
+After a year and a small amount of work—nothing more than clearing out the brush in the landscape and painting the exterior, I sold the house to a man named John Badman, who tore it down and built a MacMansion.
 But that’s another story.